 Look!
 A colored ice suncatcher!

-From the bottom of the shallower ice pieces, you could see a whole bunch of tiny bubbles of color where the mixed salt and watercolors were pooled as they slowly ate away and melted the ice.
+From the bottom of the shallower ice pieces, we could see a whole bunch of tiny bubbles of color where the mixed salt and watercolors pooled as they slowly ate away and melted the ice.
 We thought that was SO cool!!

 Just for variety’s sake, we brought out different colors of the liquid watercolors: red, blue, and gold (the metallic gold paint was pretty amazing!).

-I LOVED seeing how into this science experiment the girls were!
+I LOVED seeing how into this melting ice science experiment the girls were!

 And the results were beautiful and interesting!
 You can see that the salt ate away at both sides of this ice piece so that there are holes through the middle.

 We took all the ice outside and admired them in the front yard as they continued to melt.